 Between Ethos and Excess?
 A Critique of the Sublime

-For this reason, it would fall short of the mark to try to fathom the Sublime merely from an aesthetic perspective.
+For this reason, it would fall short of the mark to try to fathom the sublime merely from an aesthetic perspective.
 Rather, the epistemic, ethical, and political implications of this contradictory category must be specifically addressed.
-Only in this way will it be possible to analyze the close connection of the Sublime with ideas of freedom on the one hand and strategies of manipulation, disciplining, and even subjugation on the other.
-Against this background, it is also important to highlight how often current art and theory consciously or unconsciously refer to the Sublime, which moves between ethos and excess, and its manifold implications.
+Only in this way will it be possible to analyse the close connection of the sublime with ideas of freedom on the one hand and strategies of manipulation, disciplining, and even subjugation on the other, and thus to unfold its critical and timely potential.